 If you’d like to get rid of sciatica, and you’re based in or around Edinburgh, you’re in luck.
-I’ve been specialising in lower back pain with or without leg pain for over 25 years, and I’m an osteopath in Edinburgh.
+I’ve been specialising in lower back pain with or without leg pain for over 25 years.
 Alternatively, if you need an online course, check out our online course for lower back problems.

 Make sure you have sciatica

 It\’s just worth checking that you actually have sciatica.
 As I’ve written before, there are broadly two types of sciatica.
 These are nerve-compression sciatica and non-nerve-compression sciatica.
 In the first you have actual compression/irritation of the sciatic nerve or one of its tributaries.
 In the second you don’t; the pain in your sciatic area is due to the mechanism of referred pain.

 The sciatic nerve distribution includes the buttock, back and outside of the thigh, and everything below the knee, all the way to the big toe.
 Any pain or pins and needles in that region could be sciatica.

 To get rid of sciatica, first, don’t aggravate your it

 Remember pain is a biological alarm system.
 So it’s important to avoid activities that increase your pain.
 If you continue to do things that cause your pain to increase, the alarm bell will keep ringing.
 And you’re in grave danger of sensitising the alarm system.
 Essentially, the longer you have pain for, the more likely this sensitisation is to happen.

 Second, relieve your sciatica